Eloise Power

 Overview

 Eloise’s “enviable catalogue of high-profile, high-value cases” has been praised by the legal directories.
-Her practice spans a wide range of medical law: High Court medical treatment cases, prominent product liability actions, clinical negligence and consent, healthcare regulatory work and abuse allegations against medical practitioners.
+Her practice spans a wide range of medical law: High Court medical treatment cases, group litigation, prominent product liability actions, high-value clinical negligence, healthcare regulatory work and abuse allegations against medical practitioners.
 The directories have said that she is “exceptionally bright” and “passionate and razor sharp on her feet”.
-She thrives on higher court work and cases raising points of legal complexity, and she loves to win.
+She thrives on higher court work and cases raising points of legal complexity.
+In September 2025 she was nominated for Chambers and Partners’ Clinical Negligence junior of the year award.

 Eloise Power discusses ethics in medical treatment of children on Radio 4’s Today programme (4th October 2019) Click here to listen.